Study plan - Master in Climate Change Management

 Knowledge

-• A broad understanding of how ecosystems and biodiversity are affected by climate change, and how ecosystem services from natural systems may contribute to both climate change adaptation and mitigation.
+- has knowledge of how ecosystems and biodiversity are affected by climate change, and how ecosystem services from natural systems contribute to both climate change adaptation and mitigation.

-• Advanced knowledge of strategies, actions, and tools for adapting to climate change and reducing greenhouse gas emissions both nationally and globally.
+- has advanced knowledge of strategies, actions, and tools for adapting to climate change and reducing greenhouse gas emissions.

 Skills

-• Conducting independent research projects or planning assignments while adhering to established research ethics norms.
+- can conduct independent research projects or plan assignments under guidance of a supervisor and according to established research ethics norms.

-• Leading and conducting planning processes in the preparation of energy and climate plans.
+- can lead and conduct planning processes in the preparation of energy and climate plans.

 General Competence

-• Apply knowledge and skills towards executing advanced tasks and managing research and planning projects related to climate change.
+- can apply knowledge and skills towards executing advanced tasks and manage research and planning projects related to climate change.

 Content